SilvrGroup/silvr-client/README.md

-# silvr-broker-client
+# silvr-client

-A Python client to send new application for brokers
+A Python client for brokers to send new application.